Ildiar25/dephokey/README.md

 ## User Guide

-_This guide will show you which features this app has with gif examples._
+_This guide will show you which features this app has with GIF examples._

 ### How to create a new account
-To create a new account, navigate to sign up page, fill the text fields and press the submit button.
-The app will redirect you to de login page automatically.
+To create a new account, navigate to the Sign-up page, fill in the text fields and press the submit button.
+The app will redirect you to the Login page automatically.

 ![Create Account](docs/media/gifs/create-user.gif "How to create a new account")

 ---

 ### How to sign in on the app
-To sign in, fill the text fields on main page and press the submit button.
-The app will redirect you to home page.
+To sign in, fill in the text fields on main page and press the submit button.
+The app will redirect you to the home page.

 ![Log in](docs/media/gifs/login.gif "How to Log in on the app")

 ---

 ### How to recover your account
-**NOTE: You must have Docker installed and running on your computer before to enable this function (see the installation guide).** \
+**NOTE: Be sure you have Docker installed and running on your computer before enabling this feature (see the installation guide).** \
-First, navigate to reset password and write your registered email.
-Then catch the email and write the sended token.
-Finally, complete the text fields form and submit.
-Your password has been changed!
+First, navigate to the Reset Password page and write your registered email.
+Then check the email and write back the sent token.
+Finally, complete the text fields in the form and submit it.
+Your password will be changed!

 ![Reset Password](docs/media/gifs/reset-password.gif "How to recover your account")

 ---

 ### How to add elements
-You must choose what you want to add into database.
+You must choose what you want to add to the database.
 This example shows how to add a new website.
 First, click on the add button.
-Fill the form with necessary data and submit it.
-Your new site will appear on sites page.
+Fill in the form with the necessary data and submit it.
+Your new site will appear on the Sites page.

 ![Add Site](docs/media/gifs/add-site.gif "How do add a site")

 ---

 ### How to edit elements
 All widgets have an edit button.
-You will find it near close button. \
+You will find it near the close button. \
 When you click on it, an edit form will appear.
-Now you can update all data and submit it.
-Your new info will appear on its page like the next example.
+Now you can update all the data and submit it.
+Your new info will appear on its page as shown in the next example.

 ![Edit CreditCard](docs/media/gifs/edit-creditcard.gif "How to edit a creditcard")

 ---

 ### How to delete elements
-All widgets can delete itself with delete button. \
+All widgets have a delete button. \
-When you click on it, a dialog alert will you ask if you want to continue and the page will be updated after it.
+When you click on it, a dialog alert will ask you if you want to continue and the page will be updated after confirmation.

 ![Delete Note](docs/media/gifs/delete-note.gif "How to delete a note")

 ---

 ### How to send feedback
-**NOTE: You must have Docker installed and running on your computer before to enable this function (see the installation guide).** \
+**NOTE: Be sure you have Docker installed and running on your computer before enabling this feature (see the installation guide).** \
-First navigate to about page.
-Then you can fill the form and send it to our offices.
-Of course, it will be response as soon as possible!
+First navigate to the About page.
+Then you can in the form and send it to our offices.
+Of course, we will respond as soon as possible!

 ![Feedback Email](docs/media/gifs/feedback-email.gif "How to send feedback")